zibetnu/haunting-hijinx/README.md

 > [!IMPORTANT]
-> Haunting Hijinks does not have any public releases yet.
+> Haunting Hijinx does not have any public releases yet.
 However, you can open it in Godot 4.2.x.

-# Haunting Hijinks
+# Haunting Hijinx

 An open-source remake of a classic minigame from Nintendo Land.
 Supports online multiplayer for 2-5 players.